stevegraham/twilio-rb/README.md

 Please see the Twilio REST API documentation for an up to date list of supported parameters.

+## Finding an existing telephone call

+To retrieve an earlier created call, there is the `Twilio::Call.find` method, which accepts a call SID, e.g.

+<pre>call = Twilio::Call.find 'CAa346467ca321c71dbd5e12f627deb854'</pre>

+This returns an instance of `Twilio::Call` if a call with the given SID was found, otherwise nil is returned

 ### Modifying a live telephone call

 Once a call has been been created it can be modified with the following methods: